Snuffules/terraform-gke-serverless-image-analysis/README.md

 ### Mongodb-key:
 - openssl rand -base64 756 > mongodb-keyfile
 - Already created, could consider generate your own if there is an issue.
+- Keyfile Owner: The keyfile should be owned by the MongoDB user.
+If you’re running MongoDB as a service, this user is typically mongodb or mongod.
+Please ensure that your keyfile is owned by the correct user.
+In this solution  user is: mongouser

 ### Mongodb-authentication:
 #### mongodb-keyfile used from mongodb replicas and encoded with filebase64: